angelaTv/BudgetManagementMaster/README.md

 2)DateWise Reports=>to find date wise report
 other two reports are the sub reports of the above

-In the project i have used a good UI than my previous project https://github.com/angelaTv/BudgetProject which is the same project with no much UI#budget-Management_using_Python/Django
+In the project i have used CSS than my previous project https://github.com/angelaTv/BudgetProject which is the same project with no much CSS#budget-Management_using_Python/Django